 Rotating a Non-turn Mattress

 Non-turn mattresses may appear as if they require no maintenance but there is still one procedure you need to do regularly.
-You will need to rotate your mattress regularly If you want your mattress to last and perform as it has been designed to do.
+You will need to rotate your mattress regularly If you want it to last and perform as it has been designed.
 To do this, you will simply need to spin the mattress on the spot so the head end is now at the foot end.
 This will make sure that sleeping positions are changed regularly and wear and tear is spread more evenly.